LukeDowell/poebuddy/README.md

 ### [AffixScraper][AffixScraperDoc]

-Scrapes mod information from poedb.tw and persists it
+Scrapes mod information from poedb.tw and persists it.

 ### [Common][CommonDoc]